National Register Listings in Kauai County, Hawaii

 Kauai County Timeline

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Kauai County, Hawaii.
+This timeline provides a condensed summary of the historical journey of Kauai County, Hawaii.

 - 1778 - British explorer Captain James Cook became the first European to visit Kauai.